guillaumemoreau/db-course/09_bigd.md

 ### Document model

 - Stores a collection of documents
-- Based on the (key,value) model, the value itself being a document
+- Based on the $(key,value)$ model, the value itself being a document
 - Documents do not have a schema but a tree-like structure.
 They contain a list of fields along with their values
 - The fields of a document are not necessarily predefined
 - Documents can be heterogeneous